 Thursday, May 20, 7pm: NC State Choirs perform premiere of “Where We Find Ourselves”

-The NC State Choirs perform the premiere of a newly commissioned song cycle “Where We Find Ourselves” by composer Michael Bussewitz-Quarm inspired by the photography of Hugh Mangum, currently on display at the Nasher Museum of Art.
+The NC State Choirs perform the premiere of a newly commissioned song cycle “Where We Find Ourselves” by composer Michael Bussewitz-Quarm inspired by the photography of Hugh Mangum, recently on display at the Nasher Museum of Art.

 Durham native Mangum was an itinerant photographer working primarily in North Carolina and Virginia in the shadow of Jim Crow laws from 1897-1922, photographing a clientele that was diverse both racially and economically.
 His glass plate negatives were stored in a barn at the time of his death, and were only discovered when the barn was saved from demolition in the 1970s.